Robpol86/robpol86.com/docs/posts/2022/2022-06-30-server-cabinet.md

 :::{imgur-figure} cyOykBp
 Installed Switch

 Next I installed my trusty old 10 gig switch.
-I'm super exited that Google Fiber sent me a router with an SFP module that I could plug directly into my switch, it's basically a "modem" on a stick!
+I'm super excited that Google Fiber sent me a router with an SFP module that I could plug directly into my switch, it's basically a "modem" on a stick!
 For those that are curious this only runs at 1 Gbps speeds so I'm currently just paying for Google's 1 gigabit service instead of their 2 gig offering.
 :::